Sixth Form Colleges

 The advantages of attending a Sixth form college are as follows:

-At sixth form colleges students are encouraged to explore various subject choices and are not limited to conventional course offerings.
-Most of these colleges offer at interesting subject combinations.
+At sixth form colleges, students are encouraged to explore various subject choices and are not limited to conventional course offerings.
+Most of these colleges offer interesting subject combinations.

 Conducive Atmosphere For Mature Students

 Sixth form colleges have minimal supervision to encourage students to take ownership of their learning compared with secondary school; this is designed to aid students to adapt to life at university more easily.
 This type of environment favours creative and critical thinking which is required for more advanced learners.